igorperlatov/Project_EU_energy_VSCode_folder/README.md

     1. We created tables in PostgreSQL using VSCode and downloaded data there.
 </p>
 <p>
-    2. Created 6 simple queries and 6 complex queries.
+    2. Created 6 simple queries and 6 complex queries. s1-s6 and c1-c6 respectfully.
 After reviewing the output, I found a few of them faulty.
 </p>
 <p>
     3. Created a diagram of our dataset using Lucidchart.